logzio/logz-docs/_source/logzio_collections/_metrics-sources/Prometheus-cloudwatch-exporter.md

 Within the applications included in the Docker compose file :

-1. Python writes your environment data to configuration files shared with both the CloudWatch exporter and the OpenTelemetry collector containers.
+1. The logzio/config-builder writes your environment data to configuration files shared with both the CloudWatch exporter and the OpenTelemetry collector containers.

     The configuration files specify:

-    * Which platforms the data is collected from
     * Which data is collected
     * Which data is exposed
     * To which endpoints the data is sent